ibm-cloud-docs/containers/secure.md

 ### What if I want to connect my cluster to an on-prem data center?
 {: #onprem-network-setup}

-To connect your worker nodes and apps to an on-prem data center, you can configure a [VPN IPSec endpoint with a strongSwan service, a Virtual Router Appliance, or with a Fortigate Security Appliance](/docs/containers?topic=containers-vpn#vpn).
+To connect your worker nodes and apps to an on-prem data center, you can configure a [Virtual Router Appliance or a Fortigate Security Appliance](/docs/containers?topic=containers-vpn#vpn).

 ### Network segmentation and privacy for VPC clusters
 {: #network_segmentation_vpc}